kubestellar/kubestellar/docs/poc2023q1/outline.md

 | v1 | Secret | true |
 | v1 | Service | true |

-### Plumbing

-Each workload management workspace contains the following things.

-- APIBindings to the APIExports of workload object types.

 ### Control objects

 These are the EdgePlacement objects, their associated